LGBTQ culture in Hyderabad: Queer Nilayam

-Queer Nilayam (నిలయం) is a Non-profit Unfunded Registered Organization for the LGBTQIA+ and Queer community in Hyderabad.
+Queer Nilayam (నిలయం) is a Support Group for the LGBTQIA+ and Queer community in Hyderabad, India.
 It was established by a few queer folks to provide support to the community.
-It is currently led by Jayant and Tushar.
-This is an open space and the participants are encouraged to provide more direction for queer folks to socialize and create a sense of belonging.
+This is an open space and participants are encouraged to provide more direction for queer folks to socialize and create a sense of belonging.

 The Firefly Community

 Started in the year 2018, The Firefly Community is a Hyderabad based NGO which works on issues related to "Gender & Inclusion".
 The Community works on raising awareness by creating safe spaces and includes the medium of art to discuss issues which are a taboo in the society.
 The Co-Founders include Alifiya Khan, Lawyer, Ayesha Syeda, Medical Student at VRK Medical College, Neeti Sudarsi, Medical Student at Apollo Medical College and Aaliya Syeda, Architecture Student at GITAM University.
 The Community aims at raising awareness through the medium of art and worked extensively on topics such as LGBTQ, Mental Health, Indian Sign Language, Sexual Abuse, Menstrual Health etc.